AdobeDocs/analytics-platform.en/help/use-cases/marketo.md

 One use case you might explore is: How many web page visits by leads did we have in April-June 2020?

 1. Open [Analytics Workspace](/help/analysis-workspace/home.md) and create a new project.
+   Customers with B2B/B2P CDP can conduct B2C-style analysis in CJA.
+B2B objects are not yet available.

 1. Create a [filter](/help/components/filters/create-filters.md) for web page views as follows - Event Type = web.webpagedetails.pageViews :